steven-ww/gist-api/README.md

 > Please ensure your docker virtual machine has enough resources in order to execute this build.
 (I'm running with 4GB of RAM)

-Then a docker image will be created by executing docker file in the ./src/main/docker/Dockerfile.native directory
+Then a docker image will be created by executing docker file in the `./src/main/docker/Dockerfile.native` directory

-The resulting image should be about 78Meg in size and be named as below
+The resulting image should be about 80Meg in size and be named as below

-> {username}/ee/gist-api   1.0.0-SNAPSHOT
+> {username}/ee/gist-api   with tag -> 1.0.0-SNAPSHOT

 ## Run the application